 If you have your own helmet with action camera mount, bring it.
 This outfit doesn’t allow you to bring a camera.
 And they don’t have many helmets with GoPro mounts but if they do they want you to pay extra.
 They take pictures during your adventure so they can sell them to you.
 Fortunately, we snuck our own camera for a few stolen shots.

 As you can see from our video, this zipline outfit could use a small box step for their landing areas.
-If you’re not tall, you have to do a little bunny hop to get unclipped.
+If you’re not tall, you have to do a little bunny hop/pull up to get unclipped.

 You will get a bit of a cardio workout from the steep stair climb to get to the zipline platform.
 Midway through the tour, one station did have refreshing, ice cold water to rehydrate.